Murder of Vera Page: Prime suspect

+Rush freely admitted to having known Vera—whom he described as "a nice little girl"—for approximately one year, although he claimed to have not seen her for approximately three weeks before her disappearance.
+He further admitted his travel route to and from work required him to walk along Blenheim Crescent on weekdays and that via his occupation, he had come into contact with ammonia on an almost daily basis.
+Furthermore, Rush admitted to having severely injured the little finger on his left hand in his workplace less than a week before Vera's murder, and to have regularly treated the wound with both bandages and iodine since.
+The wound itself was observed by a policeman to be tender in appearance and still requiring attention at the time of Rush's initial, informal questioning.

 Formal questioning

 Despite his protestations of innocence, Rush quickly became the prime suspect in Vera's murder.
-He was initially questioned at Notting Hill police station on 18 December, where he freely admitted to having worn a finger bandage since injuring the little finger of his left hand approximately one week previously.
-According to Rush, after injuring his finger at work in early December he had made a rough bandage for the wound, although his wife had made a more compact and comfortable bandage for him from their domestic supply of bandages that same evening so that the ammonia he came into contact with at work did not aggravate the wound.
-Nonetheless, Rush claimed to have disposed of this second bandage in his fireplace on 11 December.
+He was initially questioned at Notting Hill police station on 18 December, where he freely admitted to having worn a finger bandage since injuring the little finger of his left hand while working with a washing machine at his workplace approximately one week previously.
+According to Rush, after injuring his finger at work in early December he and his colleagues had made a rough bandage for the wound from cloth material, although his wife had made a more compact and comfortable bandage for him from their domestic supply of bandages that same evening so that the ammonia he came into contact with via his work did not aggravate the wound.
+Furthermore, she had prepared two further such bandages for this wound over the following days.

+Rush claimed to have disposed of the third and final section of bandage prepared by his wife in his fireplace on the evening of 12 December.
+He remained adamant he had not worn any form of bandage upon his finger since this date, explaining to investigators he had simply wished to "harden the wound".
+Furthermore, Rush freely admitted to having visited his parents' Blenheim Crescent residence on an almost weekly basis, and to have known Vera, although he remained adamant he had not seen the child for "about three weeks" prior to her murder.
+He further explained the discovery of coal dust upon his clothing as sourcing from frequently carrying coal into his house.

-Some of Rush's claims regarding his finger bandage were confirmed by several of his colleagues, who told investigators Rush had indeed injured the little finger of his left hand on 9 December, and had returned to work the next day wearing a homemade bandage to protect the wound against ammoniated water.
-Nonetheless, these colleagues were uncertain as to whether he had been wearing the bandage on 14 December.
+Some of Rush's claims regarding his finger bandage were confirmed by his work colleagues, who informed investigators Rush had indeed injured the little finger of his left hand on 9 December, and had returned to work the next day wearing a homemade bandage to protect the wound against ammoniated water.
+Nonetheless, his colleagues were uncertain as to whether he had been wearing a bandage on 14 December.